qbb-project/echelon/doc/user-guide/getting_started.rst

     add_subdirectory(echelon's-root-directory)

-If used as a subproject, echelon defines the same variables, as if it would have done in the external dependency case, which makes both approaches quite interchangeable.
+If used as a subproject, echelon defines the same targets, as if it would have done in the external dependency case, which makes both approaches quite interchangeable.
 The big advantage of the subproject approach is, that echelon is automatically build alongside your project and you don't have to bother with a second manual compilation.